-The San Francisco Municipal Transportation Agency (SFMTA) releases the following upcoming event-related traffic and transit impacts for the weekend of Saturday, December 7 through Sunday, December 8.
-Anyone traveling in San Francisco can check with www.sfmta.com or call 311 to find out which of the 80 Muni lines will get them where they want to go.
+The San Francisco Municipal Transportation Agency (SFMTA) releases the following upcoming event-related traffic and transit impacts for this weekend, Saturday, March 8 through Monday, March 10.
+Anyone traveling in San Francisco can check with www.sfmta.com or call 311 to find out which of the 76 Muni lines will get them where they want to go.
 All road users are encouraged to be aware, share the roadway and to follow all rules to ensure everyone’s safety.

 For real-time updates during the week, 5 a.m. to 9 p.m., and special events, follow us on www.twitter.com/sfmta_muni or visit http://www.sfmta.com/node/102171 to sign up for real-time text messages or email alerts.